ahmohbati/SecOn/Upgrade.md

 #### soup - Security Onion UPdate ####

 We recommend using the "soup" script to automatically install updates while avoiding the MySQL/PF\_RING issues described below.

+**Please note**: soup will continue to install Ubuntu updates until Ubuntu stops releasing updates for 12.04.
+However, there won't be any more Security Onion updates for version 12.04 as all development will be on version 14.04 moving forward.
 ```
 sudo soup
 ```